The Dispersed

 Sound

 Static.
-But layered, like a million radio stations broadcasting on the same frequency.
-If you listen long enough, you can almost pick out individual voices.
-Almost.
-The ones who keep listening too long are the ones who don't come back.
+But layered — a million radio stations broadcasting on the same frequency.
+Listen long enough and individual voices almost resolve.
+The ones who keep listening are the ones who don't come back.

 Sight

-Seeing two worlds simultaneously -- the physical world overlaid with ghost images of places that no longer exist.
+Two worlds simultaneously.
+The physical world overlaid with ghost images of places that no longer exist.
 Rooms from before the Cascade.
-Faces from before the transfer.
-The overlay is always faintly blue-white, like static rendered in light.
+Faces that belong to no one present.
+The overlay is always faintly blue-white.
+Always slightly out of focus.
+Always moving.

 Touch

 Phantom contact.
 Hands on shoulders.
 Pressure against skin.
-Fragment carriers report the sensation of being crowded -- too many presences in too small a space, pressing against the boundaries of a single body.
+Fragment carriers describe being crowded — too many presences in too small a space, pressing against the boundaries of a single body from the inside.

 Smell

 Ozone and copper.
 The smell of electrical discharge and blood.
-Consistent across every encounter, every substrate, every location.
+Consistent across every encounter, every substrate, every location, every carrier.
 Nobody knows why.
+Nobody has published a theory that holds.

 The Question of Personhood